Trump hustled off stage in Nevada by security agents

-RENO, Nevada Republican presidential nominee Donald Trump was hustled off the stage by security agents at a campaign event in Reno on Saturday after a perceived threat in the crowd.
+RENO, Nevada (Reuters) - Republican presidential nominee Donald Trump was hustled off the stage by security agents at a campaign event in Reno on Saturday after a perceived threat in the crowd.

 Two security agents grabbed Trump by the shoulders and rushed him back stage.
 The threat was unclear, but a man near the front of the crowd was pounced on by other security agents.